 More Healthy Mexican-Inspired Recipes:

 Mexican Stuffed Peppers

-I made these peppers with beef and beans, but you could make them vegetarian by adding cooked lentils or quinoa instead, or create a paleo option by omitting the beans all together and adding more veggies.
+These Mexican stuffed peppers are made with ground beef and black beans, but you could easily make them vegetarian by using cooked lentils or quinoa instead of beef.

 - Prep Time: 10 minutes

 - Yield: 8 servings 1x

 - Category: Main

 - Method: Oven

 - 1 pound ground beef

 - 4 bell peppers, (red, yellow, or orange)